Skip Navigation

 • Number of communities and states that adopt and scale mother-infant dyad programs as a standard of care and best practice for advancing postpartum and well-child preventive care.
 (Measures the population-level impact and spread of the strategy)

-• Number of families, particularly those from communities facing economic or social barriers, who experience improved health, well-being, and equity through the access, quality, and coordination of care provided by mother-infant dyad programs.
+• Number of families, particularly those from communities facing economic or social barriers, who experience improved health and well-being, through the access, quality, and coordination of care provided by mother-infant dyad programs.
 (Assesses the family and community-level impact and value of the strategy)

 Quadrant 4: